spoojler/Woodagram---React-based-shop/README.md

 Woodagram is a simple web store, build with mobile-first concept.
 Layout is simple, similar to "Instagram". \
 App provide handling users, fetching products data from Firebase and carry on customer basket. \
-You can add products to shopping cart and watch summary.
+You can add products to shopping cart and check summary.

 Stack: JS, React CRA, Tailwind CSS, Firebase.